Monkey Facts

 Mandrill monkeys live in the tropical rainforests in central West Africa and are the largest monkeys of all other monkeys.
 They are very colorful and easily recognizable by their faces' red and blue skin.

-They also have bright-hued rumps.
-When mandrills get excited, the colors become even brighter.
+They also have bright-hued rumps, which become even brighter when mandrills get excited.
 These monkey species have sharp and extremely long canine teeth, which they use for self-defense.
 Their cheeks also have pouches for food storage.

-The male mandrill is about 3 feet long and weighs up to 77 pounds.
+Male mandrills are about 3 feet long and weigh up to 77 pounds.
 The female mandrill is smaller and weighs only 29 pounds on average.

 Mandrills live together in troops headed by a dominant male mandrill with more than a dozen females and young.